Neo-Geo-2484/Neo-Geo-2484.github.io/_posts/2014-3-3-Hello-World.md

 Summary:

 This is was a challenging, but fun assingment.
 I did my best to follow OTW directions, reasearch and use the commands they suggested.
 I did use a walkthough at times.
 I did get stuck a lot having to restart the terminal.
 I know by the end of this semester my Lunix experience will be leaps and bounds better.
 Just with this project I am seeing it more clearly.
-Prior to this class I did a breif intro to power shell and even more breif tutorial on umbntu.
+Prior to this class I did a breif intro to power shell and even more breif tutorial on Ubuntu.

 Level 0: